Carrie Schofield-Broadbent: Education and career

 Schofield-Broadbent received a Bachelor's degree in Spanish and Peace and Conflict Studies from Juniata College in Huntingdon, Pennsylvania, in 1997, having spent a year at the University of Barcelona in Spain.
 In 2003 she was awarded a Master of Divinity degree from Virginia Theological Seminary.

-She was ordained as a deacon in 2003 and as a priest in 2004, and was Rector of St Matthew's Church in Liverpool, New York, from 2006 to 2017 before being appointed Canon to the Ordinary for Transition and Church Development in the Diocese of Central New York.
+She was ordained at St. Paul's, Owego, NY, as a deacon in 2003, where she served as Assistant Rector, and then ordained as a priest in 2004, also at St. Paul's, Owego.
+She was Rector of St Matthew's Church in Liverpool, New York, from 2006 to 2017 before being appointed Canon to the Ordinary for Transition and Church Development in the Diocese of Central New York.

 On 25 March 2023 Schofield-Broadbent was elected bishop coadjutor in the Episcopal Diocese of Maryland.
 She succeeded the Rt.
 Rev. Eugene Sutton as Bishop of Maryland upon his retirement in 2024 and is the first woman to serve in that role.

 She is also a trainer for the College for Congregational Development and speaks both English and Spanish.